Whatsapp 93132-18122 For Details

 8. What is Special Pay Advance?

-Special pay advance is a term that is used for a stipend amount that IAS officers receive during training.
+Special pay advance is stipend that IAS officers receive during training.
 It is the salary that trainees get on behalf of their cadre.
-It is supposed to be Rs 45000/- But the final amount received is Rs 38,500 after deducting Rs 10,000 for miscellaneous expenses.
+It is supposed to be Rs 45000/- however deductions upto Rs 10,000/- are done for amenities like mess food, accommodation, uniform, etc.